Critical configurations for two projective views, a new approach: Maps between quadrics

 \subsubsection{Smooth quadric}

 We start by describing the map $\psi_P$ in the case where the quadric $S_P$ is smooth, i.e. a hyperboloid of one sheet.
-Let $L_1$ be the class of the total transform of a line in the same family as $g_{P_i}^{j}$, and let $L_2$ be the class of the total transform of a line in the other family.
+Let $L_2$ be the class of the total transform of a line in the same family as $g_{P_i}^{j}$, and let $L_1$ be the class of the total transform of a line in the other family.
 Let $E_i$ be the class of the exceptional divisor we get when blowing up $p_i$.

-We get the following multiplication table:
+On $S_P$, two lines from the same family do not intersect, whereas two lines in different families intersect once.
+By \cref{Prop:eisenbud} (2) this is also the case on $\widetilde{S_P}$, by (3) $L_i$ will not intersect $E_i$, and by (4), $E_i^2=-1$.
+We get the following intersection multiplicity table:

 Next, let $H_Q$ be the pullback of a hyperplane section from the conjugate configuration $\widetilde{S_Q}$.
 We want to find the class of $H_Q$ on $\widetilde{S_P}$.